elias-at-chalmers/mop-lecture_notes-mirror/lecture03_assembly2.md

 **Things that are in the Workbook that should possibly be in this lecture** Sign Extension

-**Notes:** Try to make it the goal of this lecture to call a C function.

 This lecture will focus on *Program Control Flow*, i.e., how to make jumps in our code, call subroutines, and make function calls.
 This will include using the ABI conventions for function parameters and return values, understanding how the *stack* works, and how to deal with *register spilling* (i.e., what to do when we do not have enough registers).